zouarimootez/RT-Object-Detections-OpenCV-SSD-MobileNet/README.md

 Press q to exit the video feed.

 ### Acknowledgments
-OpenCV - Open Source Computer Vision Library
+- OpenCV - Open Source Computer Vision Library.
-SSD MobileNet - Single Shot Multibox Detector (SSD) with MobileNet (for object detection) COCO Dataset - A large-scale object detection, segmentation, and captioning dataset.
+- SSD MobileNet - Single Shot Multibox Detector (SSD) with MobileNet (for object detection).
+- COCO Dataset - A large-scale object detection, segmentation, and captioning dataset.
-Contributing
-If you would like to contribute to this project, please fork the repository and submit a pull request with your changes.
-Any improvements, bug fixes, or feature additions are welcome!

 ### License
 This project is licensed under the MIT License - see the LICENSE file for details.